ontolex/morph/index.md

 A fine-grained description of phonological and morphophonological processes that are  involved in any kind of stem or word formation on the phoneme level is excluded and not representable with this Morphology Module.
 Only the elements  between the lexical entry and the morph levels will be covered.
 It is possible, however, that such information may be addressed in future OntoLex modules.

-The OntoLex-Morph module aims to be adequate for both traditional dictionary content (which contains only abbreviated about morphological rules and paradigms, often organized in appendices) and structured computational data (morphological dictionaries) as used in Language Technology, with the goal of making resources from one community more accessible to the other.
+The OntoLex-Morph module aims to be adequate for both traditional dictionary content (which contains only abbreviated information about morphological rules and paradigms, often organized in appendices) and structured computational data (morphological dictionaries) as used in Language Technology, with the goal of making resources from one community more accessible to the other.

 <section id="overall-structure">